FaridManafov/maps/README.md

 - Install all dependencies (using the `npm install` command in the terminal).
 - Run the development web server using the `npm start` command in the terminal.
 The project runs on localhost:3000.

+## Known Issues
+- We aimed to make the saved maps editable, but fell short of that goal in the time that we had.
+- Users who are created through registration, not through seeding the database, can't log back in after they log out.
+At this point in time, we don't know what makes them behave differently than the seeded users.